dolthub/ga-discord-notify/README.md

 This ensures that this step _always_ runs, passes the status to the action for parsing, and provides a webhook URL for sending the message to be rendered in Discord.

 `notify-on-success` is used for release notifications.
 Our general policy is that we notify on failed and cancelled jobs, and all releases.

+## Channels
+Note that here we use `secrets.DISCORD_WEBHOOK`.
+This webhook will send notifications to a specific channel.
+Users can easily add webhooks for other channels to the secrets of their repository to get specific information sent to a channel.